 Customise your new shortcut

 But there’s more!
 Still want more?
 OK, here’s the second part.
 You’ll notice that the icon is not the nice Gmail icon that you usually see.
 So you’ll want to change that.
 Here’s a file to download: Gmail icon file.
 It’s called gmail-icon.ico.
 If you know how to do that, go ahead.
 If not, follow these instructions (it’s the same file, so you only need to do one).
 To download the file right-click on the icon file.
-In Internet Explorer, chose ‘Save target as‘; or in Chrome or Firefox ‘Save link as‘.
+In Edge or Internet Explorer, chose ‘Save target as‘; or in Chrome or Firefox ‘Save link as‘.
 Other browsers have similar options.

 Once you’ve downloaded the file, this is how to use it.